*Pattern updated 3/14/2018. You can go to this blog post to see more pictures of the updated version of the backpack.

 The last piece to add is the flap.
 Center the flap on the exterior back side of the backpack, with the snap facing up.
 Baste into place.

 Take the backpack exterior (which is still right side out) and slide it into the backpack interior (which is wrong side out).
 Make sure the side seams are going in opposite directions.
 Line up the side seams and pin around the entire top of the bag.
-Sew around the bag, making sure the back stitch both sides of the straps, handle and flap when you come to them to reinforce them.
+Sew around the bag, making sure to back stitch both sides of the straps, handle and flap when you come to them to reinforce them.